Lukas Hradecky: Bayer Leverkusen

 In May 2018, Bayer Leverkusen announced the signing of Hradecky for the 2018–19 season on a free transfer.
-He agreed a contract until 2023.
+He signed a contract until 2023.
 Hradecky made his debut in Leverkusen on 15 September 2018 in a match against Bayern Munich.
 Since the 2021–22 season, Hradecky has captained Leverkusen.
 On 6 August 2022, he was sent off during Leverkusen's defeat against Borussia Dortmund for handball after reaching out to grab the ball in front of his box.

 On 30 August 2022, Hradecky renewed his contract with Leverkusen, signing a deal until the end of June 2026.
 In the first half of the 2023–24 season under the manager Xabi Alonso, Hradecky helped his team to a flying start leading the Bundesliga with a streak of 16 league games without losses (25 games unbeaten in all competitions combined), recording seven clean sheets, which is the most of any goalkeepers in the league in the ongoing season.

 On 3 February 2024, in a 2–0 away win against Darmstadt, Hradecky had his 80th clean sheet in 280 Bundesliga matches in his career, which is the most of any foreign-born goalkeepers in the league's entire history.
 On 14 April 2024, after a 5–0 home win against Werder Bremen, Hradecky and Leverkusen secured the club's first ever Bundesliga championship title, five rounds prior to season ending.
 A month later, on 5 May, he featured in his 292nd Bundesliga match in a 5–1 away win over his former club Eintracht Frankfurt, breaking Yann Sommer's record to become the foreign goalkeeper with the most appearances in the German top tier.

 On 12 May 2024, in a 5–0 away win against VfL Bochum, Hradecky had his 16th clean sheet in the season in all competitions combined, and helped Leverkusen to stay unbeaten for the record 50 consecutive games in the 2023–24 season.
 Hradecky and Leverkusen also won the 2023–24 DFB-Pokal, keeping a clean sheet after beating 1.
 FC Kaiserslautern 1–0 in the German Cup final on 25 May 2024.
 In June 2024, Hradecky was named the 9th best goalkeeper in the world, in the top 100 list by ESPN.

 On 17 August 2024, Hradecky and Leverkusen were crowned the DFL-Supercup champions after winning VfB Stuttgart on penalties, completing Leverkusen's first ever triple.
 On 19 October, in a match against his former club Eintracht Frankfurt, Hradecky made his 300th Bundesliga appearance, as the first foreign goalkeeper in the history of the German top tier.
 On 25 January 2025, after a 2–2 draw against RB Leipzig, Hradecky became only the second player in the Bundesliga history to have played at least 50 consecutive league matches unbeaten.
 His streak of unbeaten matches continued to 54, which is two matches short of the Bundesliga record that was set by Jérôme Boateng.